TosbackCgusBridge-Bot/CGUs-versions/Noaa/Privacy Policy.md

 *   Budgets, grants and Corporate Services
 *   Educational resources

-Enter Search Terms August 2018 was 5th hottest August on record for the globe Polar sea ice coverage remains at near-record lows AROUND NOAA // Hurricane Florence: Get the latest from NOAA's National Hurricane Center \[EXT\] Evaluating Florence damage from the air: NOAA begins aerial surveys \[EXT\] Ask the scientist: How can the weather spark and spread wildfires?
+Enter Search Terms August 2018 was 5th hottest August on record for the globe Polar sea ice coverage remains at near-record lows AROUND NOAA // Hurricane Florence: Get the latest from NOAA's National Hurricane Center \[EXT\] Evaluating Florence damage from the air: NOAA begins aerial surveys \[EXT\] After landfall: 4 ways NOAA is helping your community recover from Florence

 *   About our agency
 *   News and features